alexbrand/papers/On μ-Kernel Construction.md

 * The main cost of address space switch is cost of flushing TLB
 * Not a problem with architectures that have address-space tagged TLBs, because flushing TLB is not necessary.
 * Exploit hardware features for avoding TLB flushes, such as segment registers in PowerPC and x86.
+* Protection domains can be implemented using segment registers instead of actual address space switches.
+For this reason, there is no need to flush the TLB.
 * Expensive context-switching in some existing micro-kernels is due to bad implementation, and not inherent problems with concept of micro-kernel.

 ### Thread switches and IPC
 * Measured various OSs and showed that micro-kernels are at least 2 times faster.
 * Proved by construction that a 10 micro-second RPC call is achievable.

 ## Memory Effects
 * Properly constructed micro-kernel automatically avoid memory system degradation because working set of micro-kernel is small.